cmgmyr/laravel-messenger/readme.md

 * View the last message for each thread available
 * Returns either all messages in the system, all messages associated to the user, or all message associated to the user with new/unread messages
 * Return the users unread message count easily
-* Very flexible usage so you can implement your own acess control
+* Very flexible usage so you can implement your own access control

 ## Common uses
 * Open threads (everyone can see everything)